 They say the doors we open and close each day decide the lives we live.
 Well, doors are one of the vital assets when it comes to protecting a building or any place for that matter from trespassers or threats.
 Take the case of a bank, the manager has to trust the doors and the respective locks it possesses to protect everything stored inside the bank's lockers.
-With the doors, the manager can blindly trust on the installed locks without any need of manual intervention
+With the doors, the manager can blindly trust the installed locks without any need for manual intervention

 Door interlocking systems have been the prime choice for security over the years; gone are the days when guards stood by the entrance.
 Over the years, the type of threats has alarmingly increased and one has started to rely on machines and technology more than an actual workforce.

 What is the Door Interlocking System?

 Now with technology pacing, door interlocking systems have developed as well.
 The doors now have locks and multiple in-built alarms and SOS services that can alert the nearby surroundings.
 Now looking towards the proper definition of a door interlocking system, a set of two doors interlinked to work in such a way that they open and close when one door is done performing a particular action.
 Now access to these doors can vary depending upon the system and the type of institution that uses it.
 Some use key cards, or biometrics, or punching in codes that allows maximum security and avoids all kinds of threats.
 Different door interlocking systems serve various purposes; some prevent piggybacking and intrusion, while some protect from major attacks like ballistic and blasts.
 Many door interlocking systems have pre-installed sensors and detectors which record data at regular intervals that can be retrieved and analyzed any time one wants.
 A door interlock system not only saves money but also provides top-grade security without needing any over-the-top efforts.
 Now let’s take a look at the types of door interlocking systems in detail.

 A door interlocking system is classified into mainly two types, namely: